TFMV/dq/art/article.md

 3. **Usability trumps comprehensiveness**: Rather than overwhelming users with every possible detail, DQOps documentation prioritizes practical workflows.
 Their data quality system applies the same principle—rather than scanning entire datasets with every possible check, they've designed incremental, optimized evaluations that can run efficiently in production.

 The synergy between these approaches isn't coincidental.
-As I explored the platform further, I realized DQOps had fundamentally reimagined what data quality tools could be by applying the same design principles to both product and documentation.
+DQOps has fundamentally reimagined what data quality tools could be by applying the same design principles to both product and documentation.

 ## Designed to Teach, Not Just Explain

 Data quality is messy.
 It straddles business logic, technical validation, and statistical nuance.
 And learning a new platform in this space?
 Even messier.
-It’s easy to get lost before you’ve even found your footing.
+It's easy to get lost before you've even found your footing.

 What makes DQOps stand out is how its documentation meets you where you are—and guides you forward.

 Take the architecture docs.
-They don’t start with a flood of implementation details.
-They start with a bird’s-eye view—how the pieces fit, how they talk to each other, how the whole thing works.
-Only after you’ve built that mental map do the specifics come into focus.
+They don't start with a flood of implementation details.
+They start with a bird's-eye view—how the pieces fit, how they talk to each other, how the whole thing works.
+Only after you've built that mental map do the specifics come into focus.

 The same rhythm shows up across the board.
 Checks, sensors, rules—each introduced with clarity and context before diving into mechanics.
-You’re never just handed a config file and told “figure it out.”
-There’s a deliberate arc: understand, define, validate.
+You're never just handed a config file and told "figure it out."
+There's a deliberate arc: understand, define, validate.
 It mirrors the very way DQOps approaches data quality itself.

 Even the way you move through the docs feels intentional.
 Related ideas are linked.
 Examples are practical, not toy problems.
-References and walkthroughs are clearly separated so you’re not flipping between use case and spec.
+References and walkthroughs are clearly separated so you're not flipping between use case and spec.

-This isn’t just good documentation.
-It’s good pedagogy.
-It’s a system designed to teach, not just inform.
+This isn't just good documentation.
+It's good pedagogy.
+It's a system designed to teach, not just inform.

 ## Enterprise Clarity in a World of Data Complexity